NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 	- Added continuous tile modification and selection to the arena editor.
 	- Added rectangular tile modification and selection to the arena editor.
 	- Added ability to round heights for selected tiles.
-	- Added ability to randomize heights for selected tiles.
+	- Added ability to randomise heights for selected tiles.
 	- Added ability to rotate and flip the arena.
 	- Made the tiles brighter for better visibility.
-	- Optimized the shrink preview slider for better performance.
+	- Optimised the shrink preview slider for better performance.
 	- Implemented custom pixel shading for the arena editor to take advantage of high-performant GPU rendering to render lighting, selection borders and selection highlighting.
 - Arena presets
 	- Renamed Pyramid preset to Qbert.